\\\ Pet Microchipping

 In Northern Ireland, there are different regulations and owners have to apply for a dog licence and must have their animals chipped before applying.
 See information on the website, Northern Ireland.gov.uk.

 The cost of microchipping is generally about £15.00 – £20.00.
-Plus you’ll need to buy an ID tag and these range from about £2.99.
-Most good pet suppliers stock these, as do high street Timpson’s who have a range including designer style and can inscribe your details.
+Plus the additional cost of buying the ID tag and these range from about £2.99.
+Most good pet suppliers stock these, as do high street Timpson’s who have a range including designer style and can inscribe your details on the spot.

-You may prefer to have an inscription plate that is fixed on the collar particularly if your dog or cat keeps loosing a dangling tag or finds it a nuisance.
+Some owners prefer to have an inscription plate that is fixed on the pet’s collar particularly if the dog or cat keeps loosing a dangling tag or finds it a nuisance.
 These cost a little more and available from several online quality pet stores.

 \\\ Copyright © Pet Check Blog Pet Check UK 2020-2021 Design Horizon